peteg's blog - noise - movies

 The cast was intriguing.
 Mayor Giancarlo Esposito was very poorly used, ditto his fixer Dustin Hoffman.
 Shia LaBeouf got the Dennis Hopper role.
 Nathalie Emmanuel as the mayor's daughter was mostly tasked with standing around looking attentive and available.
 Connie Corleone (Talia Shire, Coppola's sister) was Driver's mum, Jon Voigt his bank-owning uncle, Fishburne his factotum.
 Jason Schwartzman performed like he's in a Will Anderson.
 Balthazar Getty I did not see.

 For all that Aubrey Plaza (stealing scenes like a criminal) is a lot of fun as "Wow Platinum", a foxy TV/stock market floor reporter on the make.
 She has her own conception of integrity and uses what she has (sex) in pursuit of becoming part of a power couple.
 Somehow city-planning superman/creative Driver isn't interested but Voigt knows a rejuvenator when he sees one.
 Her sex scene with LaBeouf made me laugh so hard.
-She copped it late in the day in an unsuccessful Cleopatra getup, and not to slight her hard vamping but surely Coppola must've realised his movie was in trouble when she's the hottest thing going despite the acres of hot young flesh.
-(Often the gyrating and air-pawing of these hot young things are at total odds with the rest of the scene, such as when we and Esposito have to suffer Driver's Hamlet pretensions at a building site.)
+She copped it late in the day in an unsuccessful Cleopatra getup, and not to slight her hard vamping but surely Coppola must've realised his movie was in trouble when she's the hottest thing going despite the acres of bare young flesh.
+(Often the gyrating and air-pawing of these barely-there young things are at total odds with the rest of the scene, such as when we and Esposito have to suffer Driver's Hamlet pretensions at a building site.)

 It's difficult to say what this movie has and hasn't; for all I know the multiverse is in there somewhere.
 Coppola needs to crank out a director's cut that adds coherence.
 Is scifi really the only genre sufficiently capacious to address our times?